Magudala de Nemure

 Magdala de Nemure (マグダラで眠れ) is a Japanese light novel series written by Isuna Hasekura, with illustrations by Tetsuhiro Nabeshima.
-A manga adaptation illustrated by Arisaka Ako serialization in the June 2013 issue of Kadokawa Shoten's Young Ace.
+A manga adaptation illustrated by Arisaka Ako was serialized from the June 2013 issue to the May 2015 issue of Kadokawa Shoten's Young Ace.

 Plot

 It is a world where order is maintained by three great factions, the Church which bears the greatest authority, the Order of Clausius possessing influence on par with the Church, immense assets and military might, and lastly the Guild of Commerce, an association of merchants and artisans alike.

 The alchemist Kusler who was captured and imprisoned because he committed the offense of trying to burn a saint's bones, sold his skills and talents to the Order of Clausius.
-Together with an old friend, Welland, they were then dispatched towards the town of Grubetti which was close to the front lines.
+Together with an old friend, Weland, they were then dispatched towards the town of Grubetti which was close to the front lines.

 And then at a workshop in Grubetti which boasted advanced equipment due to being near the front lines, Kusler met the nun Fenesis who had introduced herself as a Monitor.